berkesa/datatree/README.md

 </dependency>
 ```

-The [datatree-adapters](https://github.com/berkesa/datatree-adapters) artifact contains lot of text (JSON, XML, YAML, TOML, CSV, TSV, Properties) and binary (BSON, ION, CBOR, SMILE) adapters.
+The [datatree-adapters](https://github.com/berkesa/datatree-adapters) artifact contains lot of text (JSON, XML, YAML, TOML, CSV, TSV, Properties) and binary (BSON, ION, CBOR, SMILE, MessagePack) adapters.
 If you'd like to use these formats, add the following dependency instead of the "datatree-core":

 ```xml
 <dependency>